-The mathematics and computer science programs are supported by a laboratory of networked PCs running Linux and Windows.
-Electronic mail, World Wide Web access, programming language compilers, and a variety of mathematical software are available.
-Laboratory access is available via the Internet.
-A Mac computer laboratory supports teacher education programs in mathematics as well as projects and applications by other department majors and faculty.
+A Mac computer laboratory provides mathematics education students access to a variety of mathematical software.
+In addition, all mathematics and computer science programs are supported by a laboratory of networked PC's running Linux and Windows.
+Electronic mail, World Wide Web access, and programming compilers are available as well.

-Mathematics and computer science classes are taught by experienced and caring faculty members who believe in individualized attention for their students.
+Mathematics education, mathematics, and computer science courses are taught by experienced and caring faculty members who believe in individualized attention for their students.
 The student-faculty ratio at the University of Central Missouri is about 17 to 1, which allows for personalized attention for each student.